vockes/DayZ_Private_Controlcenter/README.md

 =====================

  The Controlcenter is your gate to everything related to your own private DayZ server.
  These three options are available after installation:

  - "Configuration" allows you to change every single aspect of your server.
-Starting with its name or more security related things like a password, cheat protection or even precisly tuning options.
-Simply experiment with those.
+Starting with its name and the generation of vehicles over more security related things like a password, cheat protection to precise tuning options and a daytime only mode.
+ Experimentate with those.

  - "Database" is the controldesk to your characters and vehicles on the server.
-Using Chive you can change your inventory, move the timezone or whole vehicles.
+Using Chive you can change your inventory, move the timezone or whole vehicles around the map.

- - "Administration" combines a easy to use interface with backup and restore options and everything webserver related.
+ - "Administration" combines an easy to use interface with backup and restore options and options to control the webserver.

  Database
  --------

  To start editing wait until Chive has connected to MySQL sucessfully, login using default MySQL information and select the database "dayz".
-Now you are able to edit everything in there (To view the contents of a table you have to click on "Browse" sometimes) ...
+Now you can see and edit all information (To view the contents of a table you have to click on "Browse") ...

  - instances:
-   Only instance 1 is used.
-Here you can move the timezone of the server according to your own, change the starting loadout a new player gets or more complex messaging options.
-Everything is explained at the colums.
+   Move the timezone of the server, change the starting loadout a new player gets or more complex messaging options.

  - log_code:
    Description for log.
 Not interesting.